 (Tā xiǎnɡ qǐlái le，zhèɡe nǚhái shì tāde xiǎoxué tónɡxué.)

-He has remembered that this girl was his classmate from primary school.
+He remembered that this girl was his classmate from primary school.